GryMrc/Web-Development-with-Grpc/README.md

 # Problems
-When I get http response error , should check database connection may be it neccesary sign up again.
+When I get http response error , should check database connection may be it necessary sign up again.

 # **To Do**